MarinTrust Chain of Custody (CoC) Standard

 - Verification and certification of factories that process raw source material from approved fisheries and by-product fisheries (or by-products from aquaculture)

 - Chain-of-custody verification and certification – applied to products from both MarinTrust certified factories and MarinTrust compliant factories – based on the Identity Preserved (IP) Supply Chain Model (this requires full separation and traceability of any certified fishery material from start to finish in the supply chain)

-The MarinTrust CoC Standard conforms to internationally recognized practices and criteria such as the ISEAL Codes of Good Practice and initiatives of the International Organization for Standardization, such as ISO 17065.
+The MarinTrust CoC Standard conforms to internationally recognised practices and criteria such as the ISEAL Codes of Good Practice and initiatives of the International Organisation for Standardisation, such as ISO 17065.

 History of MarinTrust and the MarinTrust CoC Standard